nikolas-virionis/spotify-api/README.md

 Though, to be honest, it is easier and more convenient to use the playlist URL or the liked_songs flag

   - Getting the Auth Token:
-  It is a hash token that expires 60 minutes after it is generated, and after April 22nd 2023 it has been fully refactored, due to a change in the Spotify API Authentication methods, which invalidated the previous way.
-Now As soon as you call the start_api function a fastapi server will be lauched in port 8000.<br>
+  It is a hash token that expires 60 minutes after it is generated, and after April 22nd, 2023 it has been fully refactored, due to a change in the Spotify API Authentication methods, which invalidated the previous way.
+Now As soon as you call the start_api to function a fast API server will be launched in port 8000.<br>
-  The also there will be a web browser opened so that the user can click on the button Authorize, the log in with their spotify account, and then, the authentication is completed for that usage of the package.
+  Also there will be a web browser opened so that the user can click on the button Authorize, log in with their Spotify account, and then, the authentication is completed for that usage of the package.

 ## Methods